Cv & Background

 ACADEMIC REFERENCES:

-Billur Tansel – Contemporary Art and Curatorship, Director
+Billur Tansel – Contemporary Art & Curatorship Program

 Artist Statement

-As a sculptor who likes to work with concrete materials, Diren creates forms in which they can relate to their body, and it can be seen that Diren refers to a physical object in the center or in the context of their performances.
-In Diren’s artworks, remains of the performance usually stays as a sculpture.
+As a sculptor, Diren creates forms in which they can relate to their body.
+It can be seen that Diren refers to a physical object in the center or in the context of their performances.
+In Diren’s artworks, “remains” of the performance is peresented as a new form of installation; or through installations, Diren places the audience in performative acts.
+Thus, Diren brings the abstract and concrete realms between the ethereality of performance and the materiality of sculpture closer to each other.

-In addition to the queer-themed work Diren uses the body context while demolishing stereotypical gender prisons; at the same time, Diren aims to de-genderize the memory of the place and the city by frequently referring to the history of LGBTIQ+ in their writing and research work.
+In addition to their queer-themed works, Diren uses the context of the body to break down stereotypical gender prisons.
+They aim to recover the memory of the space and the city by frequently referring to local queer histories within the framework of urban archaeology.